Leave of Absence: What Is a Leave and How Does an Employee Apply?

 In a final example, employers have granted an unpaid leave of absence to a new employee who requires the time to move their family members across the country and into a new home.
 (Many employee benefits are accrued, so the new employee might not have the time built up in their paid leave bank that is needed to orchestrate the move.)

 Legal Issues Around Employee Leaves of Absence

-You need to become familiar with the laws that govern required leaves of absence in your state or country.
-In the U.S., requirements vary from state to state and some leaves of absence are required by Federal laws.
+You need to become familiar with the laws that govern the required leaves of absence in your state or country.
+In the U.S., requirements vary from state to state and some leaves of absence are required by federal laws.

 Jury duty is another example of a paid leave of absence that is required by law in most jurisdictions although the employer may set policies about how long they are willing to pay the employee's salary for an extended trial.